Students are introduced to the use of structured problem solving methods, algorithms,

 laboratory setting, through critical thinking and investigation, students will iteratively design

 and build a variety of applications to reinforce learning and develop real world competency in

 Computer Programming.
 This course is for students who plan to take further courses in Computing

 Science or to learn basic programming concepts.

-- Illustrate fundamental programming aspects through the Java programming language.
+- Understand the fundamental programming aspects and use of Java programming language.

 The chapter titles in the text book are a good indicator of the topics covered in this course:

 The following materials are required for this course: